 Wastewater Collection Group

-The Wastewater Collection group cleans and maintains the sewer mains that carry wastewater from homes and businesses to the wastewater treatment plants.
-They also respond to emergency overflows.
+The Wastewater Collection group cleans and maintains the City's pipes that carry wastewater from homes and businesses to the wastewater treatment facilities.
+Crews also respond to emergency overflows.

-Temple has two wastewater treatment facilities.
-These facilities receive the wastewater, treat it and either return it to the environment or the reclaimed water is recycled and used to irrigate park facilities or it is pumped to the Panda Power Plant.
+Temple has a robust Pretreatment Program to ensure wastewater discharged by local industries will not affect either of the two treatment facilities.
+These facilities receive the wastewater, treat it and either return it to the environment or reuse it.

 Temple's Environmental Programs team administers and enforces the City's Cross-Connection and Backflow Prevention Programs in accordance with the state's governing agency.
 They also work to preserve existing wastewater infrastructure and reduce sanitary sewer overflows through the Liquid Waste Reduction Program.